IgrikXD/Easy-SDR/Useful info/How to order from PCBWay.md

 ![PCBs](../Resources/PCBWay%20order/PCBWay-18-PCB-10.jpg)
 ![PCBs](../Resources/PCBWay%20order/PCBWay-19-PCB-11.jpg)

 PCBs of high enough quality, I currently have no claims on workmanship.
-Earlier, about a year ago, I encountered a problem with the poor quality of the solder mask in PCBWay boards (peeling during heating), but now no problems have been found.
+Earlier, about a two year ago, I encountered a problem with the poor quality of the solder mask in PCBWay boards (peeling during heating), but now no problems have been found.
+PCBWay very often provides good discounts and supports the Open Source / Open Hardware community, which is why I decided to use PCBWay services as the main supplier of printed circuit boards for my project.

 Other articles:
 [How to export Gerber file from EasyEDA](./How%20to%20export%20Gerber%20file%20from%20EasyEDA.md)